Innopolis-UAV-Team/ros-global-localization/README.md

 Your installation process might be base don `Dockerfile`.

-The core of the package is `src/node.cpp` node.
+The core of the package is `pc_global_localization` node.
 To use it, you should load ros parameters.

-The best way to use this node is to either use `launch/run.launch` file or to write your own.
+The best way to use this node is to either use `launch/run_pc_global_localization.launch` file or to write your own.

 ## 6. Running ROS package with prerecorded dataset